5 Steps to a Stress-free Children’s Party

 #1.
 Take the party outside

 If there’s one thing guaranteed to stress out even the calmest mum, it’s the thought of a party in their house with 30 screaming children.
 When it’s sunny outside, take the party outdoors and enjoy a picnic in the garden, with competitions, races and arts and crafts activities the kids will love.
+You can consider getting some foam machine rentals to make the party that much more fun.
+The kids are sure to enjoy a messy party with lots of foam to throw around.
 There’s no need to worry about mess and you can get as creative as you like!
 Even better – get someone else to take the whole responsibility off your hands… A great kids party idea I saw recently was a Go-Kart Party.
 They are nationwide, and are very safe, but above all – fun!

 #2.
 Watch your e-numbers